swisspost/design-system/CONTRIBUTING.md

   The `linkDirectory` is necessary for pnpm to correctly link the dist folder in the node_modules.
 Make sure you biuld the package before using it in GitHub Actions or local scripts.

   > ⚠ On publish, the `package.json` gets copied into the `./dist` folder.
 This leads to an incorrect publish path because npm now tries to publish from `./dist/dist`.
 You'll need a pre-publish script that removes the `directory` key from the `publishConfig` (see the [styles package pre-publish workflow](./packages/styles/gulpfile.js) for an example).

-## Script naming conventions

-Whenever we add new scripts to the package.json file, we follow the instructions below.

-- A script name is all lowercase.
-- A script name uses only letters, dashes and colons.
-- A script name is short and descriptive.
-- A default script name persist of one word only (e.g. `lint`).
-- A non default script name is postfixed with it's characteristics (e.g. `lint:fix`).
-- A non default script name for a specific tool is prefixed with the tool name (e.g. `storybook:serve`, `storybook:bulid`, etc.).
-- A non default script name can contain more than one colon (e.g. `lint:fix:dry`, `stencil:test:watch`, etc.).

 ## Dev Server Ports